Do You Think You May Be Under Investigation?

-Allen Gasper and his staff of Criminal Defense Attorneys bring almost 50 years of experience in criminal defense.
+Allen Gasper and his staff of criminal defense attorneys bring almost 50 years of experience in criminal defense.
 Mr. Gasper has resided in the Colorado Springs community for over 30 years and formerly served as a county prosecutor in Teller County.
 Mr. Gasper has argued crime cases before the Colorado Supreme Court and Court of Appeals.
-Caryn J. Adams, Managing Partner, brings a wealth of education and knowledge with her from the “Harvard of the West” – Berkeley Law School in California.
-Ms. Adams is licensed to practice in both Colorado and California.
+Managing Partner, Caryn J. Adams, brings a wealth of education and knowledge from the University of California, Berkeley Law.

 What You Should – And Shouldn’t – Do.
 The prospect of an arrest and prison is terrifying.
 The first impulse may be to delete emails and shred documents.
 This will only result in additional charges of obstruction of justice.
 The second impulse may be to cooperate with investigators and throw yourself at the mercy of the court.
 This is exactly what investigators are hoping for when they start making inquiries.
 Anything you say can and will be used against you.

 If you do get a call or unannounced visit from investigators, it is important to remember that you have certain rights.
 You have the right to remain silent and do not have to speak with police officers.
 You have the right to seek legal representation immediately, prior to making any statement.
 Although it can be tempting to defend yourself and tell your side of the story, even a small amount of information that seems harmless at the time can assist Law Enforcement in making a case against you.